Editor’s Note: This post has been updated with new links and fresh content. 😉

 Keep in mind this one trick: When creating Facebook ads in the Purchase stage of your funnel, try to deliver highly relevant ads that address people with a high-value offer.

-Moreover, make sure that your ads remind people of your Unique Value Proposition and explain why they need your product.
+Moreover, make sure that your ads remind people of your Unique Value Proposition.
+In other words, clearly explain why they need your product.

 Convert Leads → Customers with a Simple Reminder

-Once you’ve done an excellent job in the TOFU phases of the conversion funnel, it may happen that some leads are already highly interested in buying your product or service.
+When you succeed in the top phases of the conversion funnel, some leads will become very interested in buying your product or service.

-However, if you just leave them sitting in the Prospecting stage, chances are those warm audiences will cool down and their interest will dissolve over time.
+If you just leave them sitting in the Prospecting stage, however, chances are those warm audiences will cool down and their interest will dissolve over time.

-Soylent’s ad is doing just that – reminding warm leads to make a purchase.
+Soylent’s ad does just that by reminding warm leads to make a purchase.

-The Facebook ad is not too pushy, yet it showcases Soylent’s product line alongside a “Shop Now” call-to-action button.
+The Facebook ad is not too pushy, but it showcases Soylent’s product line alongside a “Shop Now” call-to-action button.

 This campaign could act as a reminder for the people who have visited Soylent’s website several times and shown a high rate of interest.